 A set of activities that transform a design into a running system is termed as ‘construction’.
 This phase requires the engineering teams to adhere to the following principles:

 - Well-structured programs have fewer errors and are easier to maintain

 - Software-reuse decreases cycle time and increases quality and productivity

-- The Agile methodology decreases the effect of change in requirements
+- Adherence to Agile methodology decreases the effect of change in requirements

-We emphasize on robust coding standards, useful code comments, and extensive unit testing during the course of System construction.
-We urge the teams to practice test-driven development, continuous integration, and short build cycles.
+We emphasize on robust coding standards, useful code comments, and extensive unit testing during the course of system construction.
+We urge our teams to practice test-driven development, continuous integration, and short build cycles.